brendacs/stop-bot/CONTRIBUTING.md

 ##### What happens afterwards?

 You create a pull request, I review it.
 I reject or approve it and give comments.
 You and I fix anything that needs to be fixed.
 I review it again.
 I merge and push your changes to `master`.
-Eventually, major changes will be merged with my private, mysterious `stable` branch which is deployed with Heroku.
-You also get the shiny, privileged `Contributor` role on [Stop's Discord server](https://discord.gg/HwkMkKh).
+Eventually, major changes will be merged with my private, mysterious `stable` branch which is deployed on a Digital Ocean VPS.
+You also get the shiny `Contributor` role on [Stop's Discord server](https://discord.gg/HwkMkKh).

-(Heroku is currently not being used.
-I may use a VPS later.)

 ## Creating and handling issues